CtrlK

 Distinctiveness Conflict Risk

 Highly distinctive niche focused specifically on OKR methodology with clear, domain-specific triggers.
-Unlikely to conflict with generic planning or goal-setting skills due to the specificity of OKR vocabulary and the detailed anti-pattern triggers.
+Unlikely to conflict with generic planning or goal-setting skills due to the depth of OKR-specific vocabulary and the situational anti-pattern triggers.

 3 / 3